Southern Style Cornbread

 Southern style cornbread contains no flour and no sugar*.
 It also requires the proper implement, namely a well-seasoned 9" black cast iron skillet.
 That's why it's also called "black skillet" cornbread.

-- 2 cups cornmeal (white, medium or fine, stone-ground) †
+- 2 cups cornmeal (white, medium or coarse, stone-ground) †

 - 1-1/2 teaspoon baking powder (unless using self-rising cornmeal)